 Read more articles like these on the go Download our app.

-Compassionate people don’t want to just keep their gifts to themselves, they want to impart their knowledge onto other people.
+Compassionate people don’t want to just keep their gifts to themselves, they want to impart their knowledge to other people.

 6. You’re mindful.